 If you don't remember the scheme of your OAuth Redirect URI, you can verify it on the Developer Portal.

 1.3 Set up external accessory protocols

 com.izettle.cardreader-one as shown below:

-Important: The Zettle Bluetooth card reader 1 is a part of the Apple MFi program.
+Important: The Zettle Bluetooth card readers are a part of the Apple MFi program.
 In order to release apps supporting accessories that are part of the MFi Program, you have to apply at Apple.
 Please contact our developer support and we will help you with this process.

 The merchant must grant your app this permission.
 If not done, Zettle will prompt the user for permission during the first payment and execute the

 Add the key in your

 1<key>NSLocationWhenInUseUsageDescription</key>2<string>You need to allow this to be able to accept card payments</string>

 Zettle won't accept payments without these texts implemented.

 Info.plist file should look like this in your Xcode editor UI: